 Racine County Lake Quality

 Only 7 lakes in Racine County carry an active grade.
 The county-level summary is therefore representative of those specific lakes, not necessarily of every water body in the county.
-The county-wide average lands at B — solid water quality with most lakes carrying clear summer transparency and low-to-moderate phosphorus.
+The county average is C — the middle of the rubric, with one or two lakes pulling the average up or down depending on year.

 Quick Answers for Racine County